Creating runs via the API

 Overview

-After registering your functions using the Inferable the SDK, you can create Runs by issuing prompts to Inferable.
+After registering your functions using the Inferable SDK, you can create Runs by issuing prompts to Inferable.

 This guide will walk you through the process of creating a Run via the API and retrieving structured results.